yeti-switch/doc/en/web-interface/routing/customers-auths.rst

     - Allow any calls
     - Reject private calls - Private calls will be rejected
-    - Reject critical private calls - Critial private calls will be rejected
+    - Reject critical private calls - Critical private calls will be rejected
-    - Reject anonymous calls(no CLI/PAI/PPI) - Private calls with anonymized From, PAI, PPI headers will be rejected
+    - Reject anonymous calls(no CLI/PAI/PPI) - Private calls with anonymous From, PAI, PPI headers will be rejected

 Diversion policy
-    Defines what to do with :ref:`Diversion <sip_headers_diversion>` header received in initial INVITE from call origiantor.
-Avaliable options:
+    Defines what to do with :ref:`Diversion <sip_headers_diversion>` header received in initial INVITE from call originator.
+Available options:

     - Do not accept - Yeti will not process incoming **Diversion** header
     - Accept - Yeti will accept Diversion header.
 It will be possible to relay it to termination gateway according to :ref:`Diversion Send Mode <gateways_diversion_send_mode>`